-Inheriting an IRA comes with certain responsibilities.
-The rules for an inherited IRA depend on the specifics of your situation as well as the deceased’s age and can get a little confusing.
-Unfortunately, you might have to make financial decisions about the account while dealing with mixed emotions.
-It’s not a simple task.
-But it’s important to follow the rules carefully, as there are a number of potential tax penalties or benefits that can apply to inherited IRAs.
+Inheriting an IRA, whether a traditional or Roth account, comes with certain responsibilities.
+The rules for an inherited IRA depend on the specifics of your situation, as well as the deceased’s age and other circumstances.
+Unfortunately, you might have to make financial decisions about the account while dealing with your grief.
+Be sure to follow the government’s rules carefully, as there are a number of potential tax penalties or benefits that can apply to you and the IRA.

 What Is an IRA?

-Let’s review the basics: IRAs are tax-advantaged accounts designed for retirement savings.
+An individual retirement account, or IRA, is a tax-advantaged account designed for retirement savings.
 They can hold stocks, mutual funds, bonds and a variety of other financial products.
 Your money earns interest and grows, tax-free.
 Until you reach retirement age, you don’t pay income tax or capital gains tax on the money in the account.

 There are two major types of IRAs: traditional and Roth.
 With traditional IRAs, you contribute pre-tax earnings which are considered tax deductible.
 When you retire and start taking distributions from your IRA, those distributions will be taxed as income.
 For Roth IRAs, you contribute taxed income (and your contributions aren’t tax deductible) and when you retire, your withdrawals are tax-free.

-So what happens when an IRA changes ownership, such as in the case of your IRA inheritance?
-The answer depends on your relationship with the account holder.
+So what happens when an IRA changes ownership, such as in the case of an IRA inheritance?
+The answer depends on your relationship with the former account holder.

 Your second option is to roll the inherited account – tax-free – into an IRA you already possess.
 If you have an employer retirement plan, you can roll the inherited IRA into that account, as well.
 In both of these situations, you become the owner of the IRA.